tqvarnst/jdg-labs.old/projects/lab-guides/lab1-guide.md

 		}

-1. Next update the TaskServiceTest class to make use of the jboss-deployment-structure.xml by uncomment the following line:
+1. Next make sure that the TaskServiceTest class adds the jboss-deployment-structure.xml, which should look like this:

 		.addAsWebInfResource(new File("src/main/webapp/WEB-INF/jboss-deployment-structure.xml"))